vnspoj/vnspoj.github.io/wiki/others/maximum_average_segment.md

 title: Search the subarray with the maximum/minimum sum
 ---

-# Search the subarray with the maximum/minimum sum

 Here, we consider the problem of finding a subarray with maximum sum, as well as some of its variations (including the algorithm for solving this problem online).